pytransitions/transitions/README.md

 - **Diagrams** to visualize the current state of a machine
 - **Hierarchical State Machines** for nesting and reuse
 - **Threadsafe Locks** for parallel execution
+- **Async callbacks** for asynchronous execution
 - **Custom States** for extended state-related behaviour

 There are two mechanisms to retrieve a state machine instance with the desired features enabled.
-The first approach makes use of the convenience `factory` with the three parameters `graph`, `nested` and `locked` set to `True` if the certain feature is required:
+The first approach makes use of the convenience `factory` with the four parameters `graph`, `nested`, `locked` or `asyncio` set to `True` if the feature is required:

 ```python
 from transitions.extensions import MachineFactory